 Other things to do in the City of Sheffield.

 The other days were spent walking up and down the streets of Sheffield.
-A pretty nice walk would be from Division Street, a street known for it’s independent shops and boutiques, down to the Kelham Island’s old steel mill.
+A pretty nice walk would be from Division Street, a street known for its independent shops and boutiques, down to the Kelham Island’s old steel mill.

 You’ll pass the City Hall, Sheffield Town Hall, the main square known as Fargate, the Sheffield Cathedral, heaps of shops and finally you end up at the Kelham Island Museum.
 The Museum encompasses Sheffield’s industrial history and has quite a few massive machines to watch.
-Entrance is £6 per person for non concessions.
-Also Kelham Island is actually a man-made island built over 900 years ago.
+Entrance is £6 per person for non-concessions.
+Also, Kelham Island is actually a man-made island built over 900 years ago.

-If you want to do some shopping then Meadowhall is biggest shopping centre in Sheffield.
+If you want to do some shopping then Meadowhall is the biggest shopping centre in Sheffield.
 It’s a trip from the city but you can get there by taking the tram from Cathedral tram stop and will cost around £4 for the return journey.

 I went to this pretty awesome rock club called Corporation.
-It´s located on Milton street and if alternative rock/metal/punk/indie is to your taste then Corporation has four big rooms of it.
+It´s located on Milton Street and if alternative rock/metal/punk/indie is to your taste then Corporation has four big rooms of it.
 Worth mentioning that the average age is closer to 20 than what it is to 30.
 Very cheap alcohol with quad-vodka-energy being a popular choice.

 Random Facts about Sheffield